smokephisticated/smokephisticated/pages/bongs/bongs.md

 * The charming Black Leaf logo at the top of the base.
 Read more about Black Leaf; the unique and diverse-engineering German brand <a target="_blank" href="https://www.grasscity.com/us_en/brands/black-leaf-glass">Here</a>

 **What you need to know about percolation:**

 Percolators are pieces that use water to filter/strain nasty lung-harming particles from your smoke before entering your lungs.
 This proscess of filtration is reffered as "diffusion" of the smoke.
 I highly encurage any aspiring smoker to read <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">TokeoftheTown's</a> article for clarification.
 It's a 5 minute read at the most, and well-worth it.

+<h2 class="heading-center"><a target="blank" href="https://billowby.com/products/medibubbler-smooth-bubble-bubbler?aff=43">MediBubbler</a> - 7 in / 17.78 cm - $99.99

+If you search for the MediBubler online you'll find the same phrase everywhere: **"Guarenteed to be smooth."**

+Wheather you're looking to produce tiny tokes or massive clouds; this thing is known for being easy on the lungs.

+**And there's good reason behind that:**

+This bong is equipped with a variety of features to support that milky smoooth claim, including:

+* Charming bubble-shaped body to hold water to clean smoke as it passes through.

+* Removable glass mouthpiece that expands outwards towards to lips for comfortble mouth purchase.

+* Removable glass slide to make clening jobs a breeze.

+	* A 7-slitted inline percolator (on the glass slide) provides filteration in your smoke; diffusing harmful particles from your inhales.
+It also produces more bubbles in hits of any strength.

+* Carb hole located toward the top for additional airflow with just the lift of a finger.

+**The MediBubbler is smokephistication in it's finest.**

 <h2 class="heading-center">Best bongs under $75</h2>